Pavin Smith Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.
+- The Padres pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 4.43 team ERA that ranks 16th across all league pitching staffs.
+- The Padres' 4.36 team ERA ranks 17th across all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (21 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (22 total, one per game).

-- Musgrove gets the call to start for the Padres, his first of the season.
+- The Padres are sending Darvish (0-2) to the mound for his fourth start of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts in 18 1/3 innings pitched.

-- The 30-year-old right-hander started and threw 5 2/3 innings when he last appeared on Friday, Oct.
-21 against the Philadelphia Phillies.
+- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Arizona Diamondbacks while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.